logzio/logz-docs/_source/logzio_collections/_log-sources/docker.md

       {% include log-shipping/replace-vars.html listener=true %}

     logzio-dir-path	<span class="required-param"></span>
-    : Logs disk path.
-All the unsent logs are saved to the disk in this location.
+    : Unsent logs are saved to this location on the disk.

     logzio-source
     : Event source.